 Tom R. Tyler

-Tom R. Tyler is the Macklin Fleming Professor of Law and Professor of Psychology at Yale Law School.
+Tom R. Tyler is the Macklin Fleming Professor of Law and Professor of Psychology at Yale Law School, as well as a Founding Director of The Justice Collaboratory.
 He is also a professor (by courtesy) at the Yale School of Management.
 Professor Tyler's research explores the role of justice in shaping people's relationships with groups, organizations, communities, and societies.

 Education & Curriculum Vitae

 Ph.D.
 (Social Psychology), University of California, Los Angeles, 1978

 - Criminal Justice Reform

 - Topics in Law and Psychology